umarhassan-mitodl/24.914-spring-2019/content/pages/assignments/short-paper-2-lexical-diffusion.md

 kʰlɑsp
 {{< tdclose >}}{{< trclose >}}{{< tbodyclose >}}{{< tableclose >}}

 Wells (1982) argues that these irregular correspondences are the result of a vowel lengthening change that was diffusing through the lexicon, but stopped before it affected all the words containing vowels in the relevant contexts.
-There is more data on this {{% resource_link "f8fbc73a-0132-4cf8-ae1f-9d71d933c7e3" "Wikipedia page" %}}.
+There is more data on this [Wikipedia page](http://en.wikipedia.org/wiki/Phonological_history_of_English_short_A#Trap.E2.80.93bath_split_in_Received_Pronunciation).

 ### 2\.
 LOT-CLOTH split